Julien Abenhaim

 Rachel Gagner

-Senior Character Concept Artist
+Lead Character Concept Artist

 Core Memory: When I was a kid, my best friend and I would squeeze into a singular computer chair every sleepover to co-op and speedrun King’s Quest VII for the millionth time.
 Co-op wasn’t really a thing back then, but we would play games all day like that, taking turns each chapter until we knew every secret and easter egg – from games like Super Bubsy to Myst.